-The Association recorded a \$1 benefit for federal income taxes for 2019 and no provision for federal income tax for 2018 and 2017.
+The Association recorded no provision for federal income tax for 2020, a \$1 benefit for federal income tax for 2019, and no provision for federal income tax for 2018.
 For 2010, the Association incurred a patronage sourced net operating loss which was carried forward to 2013 through 2015, which fully offset patronage sourced taxable income.
-Therefore, in 2012 and 2013, any eligible patronage sourced income was not distributed.
-In 2017, 2018, and 2019, \$1,700, \$3,000, and \$2,000, respectively, of eligible patronage source income was distributed to offset patronage source income in each year.
+Therefore, since 2012, any eligible patronage sourced income was not distributed, until 2017, 2018, 2019, and 2020 when \$1,700 in 2017, \$3,000 in 2018, \$2,000 in 2019, and \$2,900 in 2019 of eligible patronage source income was distributed to offset patronage source income in each year.
 As a result, in prior years the Association incurred an immaterial amount of alternative minimum tax due to the alternative minimum tax net operating loss limitation.
-At December 31, 2019 the Association has Federal loss carryforwards totaling approximately \$1.5 million that expire in varying amounts beginning in 2030.
-The Association also has AMT credit carryforward of \$45 thousand that does not expire and will be fully refunded by 2021.
+At December 31, 2020 the Association has Federal loss carryforwards totaling approximately \$2.3 million that expire in varying amounts beginning in 2030.
+Any portion of the Federal loss carryforwards generated post 2017 does not expire.
+The Association has no AMT credit carryforward.
 The Association is exempt from Puerto Rico income tax under Article 23 of the General Cooperative Act of 2004.
 Please refer to Note 12, Income Taxes, for more specific information.